Words by Jesse Serwer

 The best masks at Kanaval du Jacmel have a grotesque beauty worthy of a Guillermo del Toro movie.
 Leading the evolution of papier-mâché mask-making here is a man with the impressive-sounding name of Vady Confident.
 As I arrived in Jacmel early one morning last March, a local fireman introduced me to Confident’s work through an Instagram video depicting what appeared to be a mechanical, and quite frightening, red monster mask with darting eyes.
 (I’d later learn it was completely analog, its movements mimicking the motions of the wearer).

-By the time I visited Atelier 105, the spartan Jacmel studio where Confident and a small team of apprentices construct their creations, the red-faced beast I’d seen on IG was long gone.
-A savvy collector who’d seen it on display at the Allianz Francais in town had, wisely, scooped it up.
-It was now a few weeks after Carnival, a period of relative downtime for any artist in Haiti and, of Confident’s Carnival creations, only a single, fairly worn tiger mask remained.
+By the time I visited Atelier 105, the spartan Jacmel studio where Confident and a small team of apprentices build their creations, the red-faced beast I’d seen on IG was long gone.
+A savvy collector who’d seen it on display at the Alliance Francais in town had, wisely, scooped it up.
+It was now a few weeks after Kanaval, a period of relative downtime for any artist in Haiti and, of Confident’s Carnival creations, only a single, fairly worn tiger mask remained.
 While it wasn’t the ideal time to view Confident’s work, it was an opportunity to sit down with one of Jacmel’s busiest people to discuss his role in the city’s thriving art scene.

-A papier-mâché sirène (mermaid) hovered above, smiling down on us as we spoke in the studio, which is located above a beauty salon on one of Jacmel’s main streets (Atelier 105 is also the building’s address).
-This piece, Confident will tell me in Kreyol, was commissioned by a mambo (a female Vodou high priest) living overseas who had always seen herself as a sirène.
-She’d paid him to create the piece for her home, but never came to pick it up.
+A papier-mâché sirène (mermaid) hovered above, smiling down on us as we spoke in the studio, located above a beauty salon on one of Jacmel’s main streets (Atelier 105 is also the building’s address).
+This piece, Confident will tell me in Kreyol, was commissioned by a mambo — a female Vodou high priest — living overseas who had always seen herself as a sirène.
+She’d commissioned him to build the piece for her home, but never came to pick it up.
 Now it hangs from the ceiling, looking down on the works being created below.